shaundomingo/blog/source/_posts/The-Evolution-of-Shipping-and-Delivery.md

   - docker
   - kubernetes
   - shipping
+excerpt: A writeup of how application deployment has changed for the better through containerisation with parallels to the shipping industry.
 ---

 _Disclaimer: The contents of this post were first delivered by me in a talk for [Macquarie Cloud Services](https://macquariecloudservices.com) at VMWare vForum Sydney in November 2017._